 Once legislation is laid before a committee, the chair may delay consideration by postponing it, leaving it pending, or referring it to subcommittee.
-The committee also may take these actions by adopting a motion.
-Another way to delay action on legislation is to adopt a motion to lay on the table subject to call, which must be approved by majority vote of the committee (Rule 4, sec.
+A motion to lay a bill on the table subject to call must be approved by majority vote of the committee (Rule 4, sec.
 13(b)).
-The committee may consider legislation left pending without taking any formal action, but legislation that was laid on the table may be considered only if the committee adopts a motion to call it from the table.